kyrillzorin/CS3031_Lab2/README.md

 \<foo> indicates a variable.
 \... means one or more variables, in this case users.
+The share and revoke commands can be used to act on one or multiple users simultaneously.
 The help screen shows the application name and usage instructions.

 ## Implementation and Protocol